 See all glossary termsPathfinding algorithms are a family of algorithms that aim to find an efficient path between two points, avoiding obstacles along the way.
-They are used to make AIs navigate around game levels, although not only: GPS services also use these algorithms to find an efficient route to your destination.
+They are used to make AIs navigate around game levels, although not exclusively: GPS services also use these algorithms to find efficient routes to your destination.

 Godot provides the most widely used pathfinding algorithm in games and many other domains: AStar.
-It's a flexible and efficient algorithm that's really good at finding the optimal path between two points.
+It's a flexible and efficient algorithm that's excellent at finding the optimal path between two points.

 The engine both provides it as a class you can use to build and traverse your maps manually and uses it as part of its navigation system, which finds efficient geometric paths on navigation meshes.